Warco BDS 460 Belt & Disc Sander

 Once the belt is off the construction of the platen can be seen (10), a steel pressing with a couple of reinforcing cross pieces riveted in.
 I did note that the pressing process has left the top of the platen bowed upwards slightly, probably about 0.5mm higher in the middle.
 Having never used a belt sander before I don′t know if this upwards bow is a problem, if you were sanding a wide item it would be slightly concave.
 Despite being a fairly hefty pressing the platen still has a certain amount of torsional flex but I doubt if this would be apparent in use.

 The tension roller at the right hand end of the platen both applies tension to the belt and adjusts the belt tracking.
 The mechanism is quite simple and a clever design but could be better made.
-The roller, made from aluminium, I thought might be slightly convex which would help to keep the belt in place but it isn′t.
+The roller, made from aluminium, I thought might be slightly convex which would help to keep the belt in place but it isn′t (the drive roller does appear to have a slight camber though).
 The roller has ball bearings quite deeply inset from the ends and a 10mm support shaft, the shaft is machined with a flat on one end to stop it spinning.
 The shaft is mounted in a 'U' shaped bracket which in turn is restrained in a slot on the underside of the platen (11).
 The whole bracket and roller assembly can slide both along the table and to a lesser extent from side to side.

 In use this bracket is forced out by a fairly hefty spring to provide the belt tension.
 The operating lever is an over centre design which is either completely loose to change the belt or in tension when in use.
 The roller bracket pivots and slides about a short column fitted to the underside of the platen with a bolt that goes through the platen and is held in place by a nut and washer.
 The washer in the photo is one I have fitted.
 A screw adjuster pushes the bracket from side to side and a compression spring holds it in place this serves to adjust the belt tracking.